Mihai Olos: The knot – key element of Olos' art

-Art Interventions at the Brâncuși Centenary and in the Sighetu Marmaţiei Ethnographic Museum (1976)
+Art Interventions at the Brâncuși Centenary and in the Sighetu Marmației Ethnographic Museum (1976)

 After his return from Bucharest, the artist continued to work in order to prepare another show.
-The following year, in 1976, on the occasion of the Centenary of Brâncuşi's birth, the American sculptor and Brâncuşi scholar Athena Tacha Spear – whose book on Brâncuşi's Birds had been published in the meantime by the Meridiane Press – was expected to come and visit Maramureş.
+The following year, in 1976, on the occasion of the Centenary of Brâncuși's birth, the American sculptor and Brâncuși scholar Athena Tacha Spear – whose book on Brâncuși's Birds had been published in the meantime by the Meridiane Press – was expected to come and visit Maramureș.

-Together with his friend, poet Dumitru Iuga (Ion Bogdan), Mihai Olos prepared a special publication entitled Măiastra in homage to Brâncuşi to be taken to Bucharest and be distributed among the participants to the events of the Centenary.
+Together with his friend, poet Dumitru Iuga (Ion Bogdan), Mihai Olos prepared a special publication entitled Măiastra in homage to Brâncuși to be taken to Bucharest and be distributed among the participants to the events of the Centenary.
 Besides quotes from acknowledged critics' books or articles on the great sculptor and some of the great sculptors' memorable sayings, the issue contained Mihai Olos' homage to Petru Comarnescu, a collection of poems dedicated to the Master's birds along with folk poetry from Maramures about birds translated into English by his wife, Ana.
-The illustrations underlined the same idea, alternating images of Brâncuşi's sculptures with samples of folk art from Maramures, wooden churches and carvings.
-Among them, the large photo of two rattling spindles suggested a relationship between them and Brâncuşi's Endless Column.
-The message of Mihai Olos' article "Between Maramureş and Brâncuşi" was also the connection between Romanian folk art and Brâncuşi's work.
+The illustrations underlined the same idea, alternating images of Brâncuși's sculptures with samples of folk art from Maramures, wooden churches and carvings.
+Among them, the large photo of two rattling spindles suggested a relationship between them and Brâncuși's Endless Column.
+The message of Mihai Olos' article "Between Maramureș and Brâncuși" was also the connection between Romanian folk art and Brâncuși's work.
 Though not mentioning Sidney Geist's name, Olos was actually hinting at the controversy between the American critic who denied any connection between the great sculptor's work and Romanian folk art.
-Olos' explanation was that the critics who denied Brâncuşi's roots were doing it because, living in an urban environment, they simply did not understand what the Romanians meant by folk art.
-And he was only right, for the confusion must have originated in the translation into English of the Romanian "artă populară"(folk art) by "popular art", that was instantly associated with the American "popular culture" referring actually to an urban "sub-culture".
-The publication of Măiastra was meant as a manifesto underlining the great sculptor's genuine Romanian roots and in the same time advertising the county of Maramureş as a space in which the culture of wood was still alive and could be a source of inspiration for contemporary artists.
+Olos' explanation was that the critics who denied Brâncuși's roots were doing it because, living in an urban environment, they simply did not understand what the Romanians meant by folk art.
+And he was only right, for the confusion must have originated in the translation into English of the Romanian "artă populară" (folk art) by "popular art", that was instantly associated with the American "popular culture" referring actually to an urban "sub-culture".
+The publication of Măiastra was meant as a manifesto underlining the great sculptor's genuine Romanian roots and in the same time advertising the county of Maramureș as a space in which the culture of wood was still alive and could be a source of inspiration for contemporary artists.